|

 http://www.afi.org/welcome.asp.

-A high percentage of grads are, or were,
+Many grads are, or were, members.

-members. |
+assist. |